paramraghavan/python-pytest/README.md

 [sns event](src/aws/lambda_events_data/sns_lambda.json).
 The lambda updates the dynamodb with the s3 object location ,the record count and more into  dynamodb.

-The working copy of the source code using serverless framework, src/aws,  which create sns topic 'dispatch*', creates a lambda and associates the sns topic with the aws lambda.
+The [working copy](src/aws/README.md) of the source code using serverless framework, which create sns topic 'dispatch*', creates a lambda and associates the sns topic with the aws lambda.
 This lambda is triggered by SNS.
 You need to attach this policy file to your aws cli user account